 Carrie has exhibited at Craft and Folk Art Museum, Los Angeles; Visions Art Museum, San Diego; Mingei Museum, San Diego; Leepa-Rattner Museum of Art, Tampa; Downey Museum of Art, Downey; Collins Gallery, University of Strathclyde, Glasgow, among others.
 Her work appeared in Fiber Art Now magazine.
 She is a member of Textile Society of America, American Craft Council, Surface Design Association and California Fibers.
 She is a founding member and co-director of Textile Arts Los Angeles.

-Carrie taught in the Los Angeles public schools, California State University Northridge, San Diego State and the Fashion Institute of Design and Merchandising.
+Carrie taught in the Los Angeles public schools, California State University Northridge, San Diego State, the Fashion Institute of Design and Merchandising and Woodbury University.
 She has been an instructor in the Fiber program at CSULB since 2002.
-She currently teaches an Into. to Fibers class and a Pattern Design and Screen-printing class..
+She currently teaches Into. to Fibers and Pattern Design and Screen-printing.